SCHOOL SHOOTINGS, INNER CITY VIOLENCE, DOMESTIC ABUSE, IS THIS THE COST OF GLOBAL POWER?

-America has seemed to accept war routinely, since there has only been 21 years of peace since our beginning.
+America has seemed to accept war routinely since there have only been 21 years of peace since our beginning.
 War has always seemed fearful certainly to our population, but with the threat of thermal nuclear war, the spread of countries with weapons of mass destruction, terrorism, and the apparent unpredictability of some international leaders has turned the water temperature significantly up.

 We were soldiers.
 (Many of us are or have been)